Principled Design and Implementation of Steerable Detectors: Experimental Results

 \subsection{Template Approximation}

-We first evaluate the template approximation ability of the proposed SNR-based filter design criterion under the hypothesis of Gaussian white noise (Theorem~\ref{theo:optimalfilter}).
+We first evaluate the approximation error of our spline-based steerable filter when compared with the template $T$.
+This scenario corresponds to a background with flat power spectrum (Theorem~\ref{theo:optimalfilter}).
 The optimal steerable detector is computed following the steps described in Section~\ref{sec:integralInPractice}.
-Both qualitative and quantitative results are showed in Figure~\ref{fig:approx} for a template containing (a) a hand-drawn ``three'' $T_{\text{three}}$ and (b) $T_{\text{DH}}$, a double helix (DH) point spread function~\cite{PTB2009}.
-The approximation performance is measured in terms of root mean squared error (RMSE).
-The dimensions of the templates are $200\times 200$.
-The parameter $r_0$ in~(\ref{eq:computefopt}) is determined for each template independently as a trade-off between achieving a fine-grained resolution for the interpolation of $r$ as well as having a sufficient number of coefficients in the Riemann sum approximating the integral~(\ref{eq:dncartesian}).
-In all experiments, $r_0$ of 0.033 and 0.041 were used for $T_{\text{three}}$ and $T_{\text{DH}}$, respectively.
+Both qualitative and quantitative results are showed in Fig.~\ref{fig:approx} for $T_{\text{three}}$ (a) and $T_{\text{DH}}$ (b).
+The approximation performance is measured in terms of the root mean squared error (RMSE).

+The parameter $r_0$ in~(\ref{eq:computefopt}) is determined for each template independently as a trade-off between achieving a fine-grained resolution for the interpolation of $r$ and having a sufficient number of coefficients in the Riemann sum approximating the integral~(\ref{eq:dncartesian}).
+In all experiments, $r_0$ values of $0.033$ and $0.041$ were used for $T_{\text{three}}$ and $T_{\text{DH}}$, respectively. {The parameter $r_0$ is inversely proportional to the number of radial splines used for the reconstruction (range of the parameter $k$ in \eqref{eq:phink}).
+It is the result of a trade-off: a high $r_0$ value leads to poor approximation performances for the radial splines, but too small values are problematic for the Riemann sum estimation of \eqref{eq:dncartesian}.

+\review{As we here focus on investigating the benefit of shaping the radial profile of the filters to the template, we only compare our method with the one based on Hermite kernels.
+Since the template approximation obtained by~\cite{zhao2020fourier} is constructed following the same representation (see Proposition~\ref{theo:harmonicdecomposition}), we focus on comparing with the resulting detection performance of this method in the following section.} We report the RMSE of Hermite kernel-based approximation for different number of basis functions in Fig.~\ref{fig:approx}.
+The parameter $\sigma_{\text{Her}}> 0$ in \eqref{eq:phipqsigma} controls the scale at which one expects templates to be detected.
+In our experiments, we selected the optimal $\sigma_{\text{Her}}$ value relying on grid search.
+Detection quality is highly sensitive to the choice of this parameter.
+Although the role and sensitivity of $\sigma_{\text{Her}}$ is similar to that of our method's $r_0$, the parameter $\sigma_{\text{Her}}$ is part of the continuous-domain theory of Hermite kernels, while $r_0$ originates from the spline-based discretization procedure in our case.

+In~Fig.~\ref{fig:approx}~(c), the RMSE between the original template and its approximation is plotted as a function of the number of basis functions used to design the corresponding steerable filters (see Section \ref{subsec:comparison}).
+This reveals that our spline-based method has excellent approximation properties compared to the Hermite-kernel-based one.
+This is not totally surprising since optimal radial profiles are designed to minimize the SNR.
+Additional information on the approximation properties of both frameworks can be found in the Supplementary Material.}